Landing Lake Trout at Camp Quetico

 Fall Colours

 Our trip took us there in mid-September, just as the leaves were starting to turn.
 The reds, yellows and oranges were screen-saver-worthy.
 This is also a great time for the “fall feed.”
 The walleye, lakers, pike, and smallies get very hungry and eat to build up weight to survive the winter months.
 Our target was smallmouth and lake trout.
 Well…I ended up catching my personal best lake trout!
-We ended up with a number of lakers and even kept an “eater” for shore lunch.
+We ended up with several lakers and even kept an “eater” for shore lunch.
 There’s a great small island spot on Eva where we met up with another group.
 I’ve said it before: no restaurant can match the taste and experience of fresh-caught fish in the Ontario wilderness.

 Lake Trout